AutoResearch/autora-core/docs/cli/with-cylc-slurm/index.md

-# Usage with Cylc workflow manager and conda
+# Usage with Cylc workflow manager and Slurm

 The command line interface can be used with workflow managers like cylc in virtualenv environments.